 Energy Safety finds that cross-collaboration among IOUs has provided improvements for transparency and increased consistency in approaches when it comes to grid design and system hardening.
-However, many of these workstreams must continue, given ongoing developments and the importance of sharing knowledge as various utilities continue implementing mitigations, observing actual in-field effectiveness, and observing potential alternatives and new technologies to deploy.
+However, many of these workstreams must continue, given ongoing developments and the importance of sharing knowledge as IOUs continue implementing mitigations, observing actual in-field effectiveness, researching covered conductor degradation and its impact on lifetime risk mitigation effectiveness, and observing potential alternatives and new technologies to deploy.
 For instance, through the 2023 working group meetings, IOUs learned more about various potential covered conductor failure modes and associated needs to modify maintenance as a result,115 needing alignment on determining the estimated effectiveness for covered conductor,116 and developing an undergrounding working group.117